carissagross/ny-times-reader/README.md

 ## Features
 - Users can view all articles on the homepage
 - Users can sort the artlices by article title
-- Cuseres can click to view more details of each article including a link to view the full article on the New York Times website.
+- Users can click to view more details of each article including a link to view the full article on the New York Times website.
 <img width="1619" alt="Screenshot 2023-01-05 at 9 05 04 AM" src="https://user-images.githubusercontent.com/83977544/210826250-a8a1f56d-5e46-47e7-b164-9ae8657ab053.png">

 ## Future Extensions